JoelBrd/Socket/docs/AdvancedConcepts.md

 :::

 ## Group Aesthetics
-For organisation purposes, you may not like having one [PlugDefinition](/api/PlugDefinition) defining the aesthetics of the Group it is under.
+For organisation purposes, you may not like having a random [PlugDefinition](/api/PlugDefinition) defining the aesthetics of the Group it is under.
 Check out [Disabled](/api/PlugDefinition#Disabled) for more information

 ## Undo/Redo
 You have to option to add [EnableAutomaticUndo](/api/PlugDefinition#EnableAutomaticUndo), so if running your Plug makes any changes they can be undone.
 Your Plug may